Las Hermanas (organization): History

 The next meeting was planned for November 1971 in Santa Fe, where 900 nuns of Hispanic heritage attended.
 Women from Puerto Rico and Cuba attended this conference.
 The November Santa Fe meeting resulted in an agreement to create teams which would target Spanish-speaking Catholics and help raise the awareness of community issues facing Hispanics.
 They also decided on a constitution for the group.
 The charter for the organization was granted by the state of Texas on February 22, 1972.
 Also in 1972, Gallardo resigned from the leadership team.

 Las Hermanas moved their headquarters from Houston to San Antonio and adopted a form of team leadership.
 The three women who began leading the organization were Sisters Maria de Jesus Ybarra, Mario Barron and Carmelita Espinoza.
 Also in 1973, the national meeting was split with half the sisters who were going to attend going instead to Fresno to protest the treatment of farmworkers.
 By 1975, lay women could join the organization.

 At the seventh conference in 1977, Las Hermanas decided they would develop a strategy to promote women's concerns at the Second National Encuentro of Hispanic Catholics which was happening later that year.
 In 1978, sisters from Las Hermanas were "prominent" speakers at the 1978 national conference on women's ordination.

 In 1985, the group testified on the National Conference of Catholic Bishops' Pastoral Letter on Women.
 During the testimony, Sisters Beatriz Diaz-Taveras, Maria Teresa Garza, Ada María Isasi-Díaz and Carmen Villegas testified about Hispanic women's oppression in the Church, in their families and in broader society.

+That same year, at the Tercer Encuentro, the group held a protest outside of the final session of the conference.
+The final document was supposed to include a line about women's ordination.
+When conference planners did not allow the vote to go through, Las Hermanas, including Isasi-Diaz and Tarango, protested outside by praying the rosary and refusing to go in.
+Eventually, conference organizers agreed to come back to the drawing board.
+Although the document did not support women's ordination, the language changed to be more inclusive of women at all levels of church ministry.

 In the early 1990s the group relocated to the campus of Our Lady of the Lake University.